xrayoflight/xraybot/README.md

 <h1 align="center"/>Welcome</h1>

 <p align="center">
-Easy to sell with <a href="https://github.com/wizwizdev/wizwizxui-timebot">wizwizxui-timebot</a> easy install with few clicks
+Easy to sell with <a href="https://github.com/xrayoflight/xraybot">xraybot</a> easy install with few clicks
 </p>

 <p align="center">
-wizwiz is a powerful and professional telegram-bot that supports several types of panels and is the best option for sale, supports most protocols and has easy installation.
+xraybot is a powerful and professional telegram-bot that supports several types of panels and is the best option for sale, supports most protocols and has easy installation.
 This bot was translated for customers from Russia.
 It is a great alternative to selling so that you can get to work.
 </p>